Meet4021/Bank-Marketing-Project/README.md

 # Predictive-Analytics-for-Bank-Marketing

+## Project Purpose

+The purpose of the machine learning model is to allow a bank to predict the outcome of a marketing campaign for each of its clients.
+This will allow the bank to focus its efforts on the clients that are most likely to respond positively to the campaign.

+Four types of classifier algorithms were tested:
+1. Logistic Regression
+2. Random Decision Forest
+3. K-Nearest Neighbours
+4. Support Vector Classification

 ## Repository Contents

 This repository contains a file for each stage of a project to build a predictive model: